 Soulwax : Nite Versions

 Nite Versions is not about mash-ups, save for a scant few tracks, and even those are debatable on the classification.
-For Soulwax, I imagine that a little piece of them died when Linkin Park and Jay-Z got each other’s chocolate in their respective peanut butter.
-Instead, their new album is a remixed version of their previous album, Any Minute Now.
-Much like Bloc Party, Björk and Death From Above 1979, Soulwax has taken on the `Remix Album.’
-Unlike, those listed, Soulwax handle their own remix duties, rather than hand over the reins to backseat drivers who tend to know what would make their songs `better.’
-Recently, it seems as though artists have been taking egregious liberties with other people’s songs.
-Remixes resemble the original in name only, otherwise becoming completely unrecognizable from its original version.
+Their new album is a remixed version of their previous album, Any Minute Now.
+Yet unlike Bloc Party or Death from Above 1979, who released remix versions of Silent Alarm and You’re A Woman I’m a Machine, respectively, Soulwax handle their own remix duties, rather than hand over the reins to backseat drivers.
+As the remix itself has evolved, artists have been taking egregious liberties with other people’s songs, with remixes resembling the original in name only, otherwise becoming completely unrecognizable from its original version.
 Not so with Soulwax who bring back the old idea of the “Version” and update it for a new generation.

 Similar Albums: